 Practicing by yourself will only take you so far.
 One of the main challenges of machine learning interviews is communicating what you are doing as you are doing it.
 As a result, we strongly recommend practicing live interviews with a peer interviewing you.

 If possible, a great place to start is to practice with friends.
 This can be especially helpful if your friend has experience with machine learning engineer interviews, or is at least familiar with the process.
-If you don't have anyone in your network who can interview you, you can find peers to practice with on our mock interview platform.

 3.4 Practice with ex-interviewers